MahsaShk/sql/README.md

 SQL commands are listed and explained <a href="postgreSQL_commands.ipynb">here</a>.

-A simple customer table example is available <a href="customer_table.sql">here</a>.
+Query example from a customer table dataset is available <a href="customer_table.sql">here</a>.

-A more complex database including customer, product, and sales tables is available <a href="supermarket.sql">here</a>.
+The complex database of supermarket including customer, product, and sales tables is available <a href="supermarket.sql">here</a>.